CalyxOS/calyxos.org/pages/docs/guide/security/location.md

 In CalyxOS, location services are handled by alternative providers instead of Google, even if you have a Google account configured with microG.

-### Mozilla Location Service (MLS)
+### Positon location service

-[Mozilla Location Service](https://location.services.mozilla.com/) is an alternative to Google Location Accuracy and is enabled by default in CalyxOS.
-Mozilla gathers and stores your IP Address, cell phone tower information, and WiFi network information.
-Unlike when using Google location services, Mozilla does not get any perminant identifiers or information tied to your identity.
+[Positon](https://positon.xyz) is an alternative to Google Location Accuracy and is enabled by default in CalyxOS.
+You can learn more about what data is collected when you use their API in their [privacy policy](https://positon.xyz/docs/privacy/#data-processed-with-the-api).

-### Déjà Vu Location Service
+### microG's local "Remember from GPS" feature

-To be written.
+microG includes an option for remembering networks around you when location services are requested, basically storing where certain Wi-Fi and cellular networks it has seen, so that next time it sees them, it can use this local data to provide location when not available via GPS.
+This can be disabled in microG settings if you'd like.

 Strategies for increasing location privacy
 --------------------------------------------------